dschlenk/opennms-cookbook/README.md

 ===========

 A Chef cookbook to manage the installation and configuration of OpenNMS.
-Current version of templates are based on OpenNMS release 1.12.6.
+Current version of templates are based on OpenNMS release 1.12.8.

 Status
 ======

-In active development.
+Ready for limited use.
 Feel free to try out a tagged version (or master if you dare) but don't expect everything to work perfectly yet.
 Tags happen when a decent chunk of new functionality is written, their test recipes converge (named test_*) and OpenNMS starts without errors.
+Notably missing are unit and more formal integration tests.

 Requirements
 ============

 * Chef 11.x
 * CentOS 6.x.
-Debian/Ubuntu support planned.
+Debian/Ubuntu support shouldn't be too hard to do - if anyone wants to head that up let me know.
 * Some experience using OpenNMS without the benefit of configuration management.
 * The need to manage many instances of OpenNMS.
 * The desire to share configurations with other users without `$OPENNMS_HOME/etc` tarballs or git patches.
-* Patience as unimplemented templates and LWRPs are completed.
 * Either use Berkshelf to satisfy dependencies or manually acquire the following cookbooks:
   * yum
   * hostsfile